-3.13 Training
+19.13 Training

 Training of personnel in food businesses, government and academia in HACCP principles and applications is an essential element for the effective implementation of HACCP.
-As an aid in developing specific training to support a HACCP plan, working instructions and procedures should be developed which define the tasks of the operating personnel in charge of each Critical Control Point.
+As an aid in developing specific training to support a HACCP plan, working instructions and procedures should be developed which define the tasks of the operating personnel in charge of each CCP.
 Training programmes should be designed to address the concepts at a level appropriate for the knowledge and skill level of the personnel being trained.
 Training programmes should be reviewed periodically and updated where necessary.
 Re-training may be needed as part of corrective actions for some deviations.

-Cooperation between food business operations, trade groups, consumer organisations, and competent authorities is vitally important.
-Opportunities should be provided for the joint training of food business operators and competent authorities to encourage and maintain a continuous dialogue and create a climate of understanding in the practical application of HACCP.
+Cooperation between food business operations, trade groups, consumer organizations, and competent authorities is vitally important.
+Opportunities should be provided for the joint training of FBOs and competent authorities to encourage and maintain a continuous dialogue and create a climate of understanding in the practical application of HACCP.